Pocono Mountains Vacation Bureau, Inc / Pocono Mountains Vacation Bureau, Inc

 When the summer sun shines, it's time to hit the water.
-The 5,600-acre Lake Wallenpaupack is usually packed with boaters, anglers, water-skiers and jet-skiers, and its sandy beach at Palmyra Township is popular with swimmers and sunbathers.
+The 5,700-acre Lake Wallenpaupack is usually packed with boaters, anglers, water-skiers and jet-skiers, and its sandy beach at Palmyra Township is popular with swimmers and sunbathers.
 If you're interested in a more adventurous water experience, try white-water rafting on the Lehigh River.
-Trips guided by Jim Thorpe River Adventures and Pocono Whitewater Rafting depart just north of the Lehigh River Bridge in Jim Thorpe .
+Trips guided by Pocono Whitewater Rafting depart just north of the Lehigh River Bridge in Jim Thorpe .
+Lehighton Outdoor Center trips depart 4 miles south of the bridge in Lehighton.
 Take to the water in a kayak, canoe or raft, and brave the frothy rapids of this scenic river, flanked on either side by verdant cliffs bearing tiny waterfalls.

 Hiking, biking and horseback-riding trails are common in this pastoral region.
 Trails and charming roadways also weave through the scenic Delaware Water Gap National Recreation Area , which abuts the Delaware River as it follows the Kittatinny Ridge of the Appalachian Mountains.
 A portion of the historic Appalachian Trail passes through the 70,000-acre gap, and splashy Dingmans Falls can be reached by a boardwalk trail.